Dui, the Lake

 Dui develops into Zhen, the Thunder

-Zhen develops when a (broken) yin line is added (dark arrow; yin symbolizes receptivity).
-If we open ourselves towards the exterior, towards our environment (Dui) there will be consequences: a seed will be planted, something within ourselves will begin to resonate with the environment.
-This resonance will consolidate, will become reply, decision and finally visible for all in resolute action.
+Zhen, the thunder, develops when a (broken) yin line is added (dark arrow; yin symbolizes receptivity).
+If we open ourselves towards the exterior, towards our environment (Dui) there will be consequences: a seed is planted, something within us starts to resonate with the environment.
+This resonance intensifies, transforming into a response, a decision, and eventually becoming evident to everyone through determined action.

-Examples for hexagrams where Dui develops into Zhen → here.
+Examples of hexagrams where Dui develops into Zhen → here.

 Dui develops into Li, the Fire

-Examples for hexagrams where Dui develops into Li → here.
+Examples of hexagrams where Dui develops into Li → here.

 Reference